wlonk/arcadia/rules/scenes.rst

 Reflection
 ----------

+.. index:: passion tokens

 At the end of every *session*, each player takes a turn to tell the group whether they hit any of the triggers for their passion.
-For the highest-rated trigger they hit, they get that many :index:`passion tokens <passion tokens>`.
+For the highest-rated trigger they hit, they get that many passion tokens.
 What's important here is that they explain how their actions were in support of the desire, and thus contextualize them for the table.

 Present this as a small scene, of your character in repose and reflection.
 Perhaps walking the moors, perhaps brooding in the